 It is the student’s responsibility to pay any outstanding balance owed to the University.
 A hold will be placed on the student’s account and they will not be allowed to register for classes until the balance is paid.

 Example: A student is registered for 9 credits during the spring semester.
-The student’s original award was a Federal Pell Grant for $2082.
-The student stopped attending classes 3/11/13, completing 25 out of 105 days in the semester.
-The student earned 23.80% of the Pell Grant award, so University.
+The student’s original award was a Federal Pell Grant for $2,082.
+The student stopped attending classes 3/11/18, completing 25 out of 105 days in the semester.
+The student earned 23.80% of the Pell Grant award.
 An email notification is then sent to the student concerning the Return of Funds calculation and the balance due.

 These regulations apply to students receiving assistance through the Pell Grant, Supplemental Education Opportunity Grant, Subsidized Stafford Loan, Unsubsidized Stafford Loan, and the Parent Loans for Undergraduate Students Programs.

 If a student withdraws from all courses after the 60% point in the semester, the student has earned 100% of the aid awarded, just as if the student had completed the semester.
 However, withdrawal at this point could still affect future financial aid eligibility.